Big Data is helping us make a better world. One important example is its use in healthcare.

 Most medical storage systems use relational databases, which, according to the researchers, are not very efficient and flexible.
 Cloud computing can solve the issues and provide higher performance with lower costs.

 There are four types of NoSQL databases, including document database, key-value database, wide-column database, and graph database.
-Key-value database is the simplest.
+A key-value database is the simplest.

 In the health sector, most medical data are document-based, unstructured, and frequently updated.

-Based on these features, researchers chose document database to do the modeling.
+Based on these features, researchers chose a document database to do the modeling.